-Specifically, given the same absolute change, the relative change is larger in magnitude if the prospective RPE value is at a higher level than if it is at a lower level.
-For instance, (i) with a prospective RPE of 3 and a retrospective RPE of 5, the absolute RPE prediction error = -2 and the relative RPE prediction error = -0.33; (ii) with a prospective RPE of 5 and a retrospective RPE of 7, the absolute RPE prediction error is still = -2, but the relative RPE prediction error is now -0.40.
-For both the absolute and the relative indexes, a positive prediction error (i.e., the experienced level of exertion is lower than expected) corresponds to a positive scores difference, and a negative prediction error (i.e., the experienced level of exertion is higher than expected) corresponds to a negative score difference.
+Using this in-app procedure, prediction error will be operationalized using an absolute change index (e.g., Mattes and Roheger, 2020), with prediction\error = prospective RPE - retrospective RPE (variable name = absolute\prediction\error).
+For instance, with a prospective RPE of 3 and a retrospective RPE of 5, the RPE absolute prediction error = -2.
+In this context, a positive prediction error (i.e., the experienced level of exertion is lower than expected) corresponds to a positive scores difference, and a negative prediction error (i.e., the experienced level of exertion is higher than expected) corresponds to a negative score difference.

 2.5.2.
 Retrospective Running pleasure.
 Retrospective running pleasure (variable name = running\pleasure) will be indexed using a single item adapted from the "Single-item measure of enjoyment during exercise" developed by Stanley and Cumming (2010).
 The present study adopts a pleasure-oriented approach and aimed to use particular modifiers that are suitably distinct from each other for participants to express differential amounts of pleasure they had experienced during their running session.
-Specifically, directly after having completed the retrospective RPE, participants will have to estimate the level of pleasure they experienced during the overall running session ("What intensity of pleasure did you feel during this session?") on a 7-point Likert scale ranging from 0 ("not at all") to 6 ("extremely"), with other integers on the scale assigned modifiers (1 = "very little", 2 = "slightly", 3 = "moderately", 4 = "quite a bit", 5 = "very much"; see Figure 1B).
+Specifically, directly after having completed the retrospective RPE, participants will have to estimate the level of pleasure they experienced during the overall running session ("What intensity of pleasure did you feel during this session?") on a 7-point Likert scale ranging from 0 ("none at all") to 6 ("extreme"), with other integers on the scale assigned modifiers (1 = "very little", 2 = "slightly", 3 = "moderately", 4 = "quite a bit", 5 = "very much"; see Figure 1B).